-Flank pain is a medical condition involving the flank or lower back, or both.
+Flank pain is a medical condition involving the flank lower back, or both.
 There is a wide range of possible causes.
 The most common cause is inflammation of the inner lining of the abdominal cavity (peritonitis) associated with an infection in the colon or appendix.
 Other causes include kidney stones, ovarian cysts, and cancer, although these are rare and require further evaluation.

 Where Is The Flank Area Located?

 The flank area is located on the right side of your body if you’re facing forward and on the left if you’re lying down.
 You can locate it by placing your hand on your lower right side below the rib cage and then moving it upward toward your waist until you feel a slight bulge; that’s your flank area.

 The pain may be constant or sporadic, sharp, or dull.
 It may start suddenly and then subside, or it may gradually increase until it becomes very intense.
 The pain may radiate outward from the belly button to other parts of your abdomen, depending on what’s causing it.